-Develop and promote climate-related educational materials for private landowners to empower them to make climate-informed decisions about their land: that the majority of Vermont land is privately owned, it is important that we are creating educational programs for for more climate friendly practices and educate around the impacts of climate change so that everyone in the state can work towards common goals.
+Develop and promote climate-related educational materials for private landowners to empower them to make climate-informed decisions about their land: The majority of Vermont land is privately owned.
+Therefore it is important that we are creating educational programs to encourage more climate friendly practices and learning.
+We will educate around the impacts of climate change so that everyone in the state can work towards common goals.

-Create and deploy a river corridor and floodplain buffers extension-type program that provides educational material and technical assistance for private landowners
+Create and deploy river corridor and floodplain buffer extension-type program, that provides educational material and technical assistance for private landowners

 Identify and explain practices that create and enhance pollinator habit, wildlife habitat and biodiversity

-Promote the values of planting of future climate adapted tree species and crops in an effort to expand tree planting efforts on private land, thereby promote restoration efforts to reforest riparian areas, wetland buffers, and degraded lands
+Promote the values of planting future climate adapted tree species and crops in an effort to expand tree planting efforts on private land.
+Thereby promoting restoration efforts to reforest riparian areas, wetland buffers, and unhealthy soil.

-Build out infrastructure and education about composting and recycling
+Create infrastructure and educational programs around community and backyard composting and recycling

-Minimize lawn mowing frequency and amount of mowed lawns to promote biodiversity, limit the spread of invasive species, and reduce emissions
+Minimize lawn mowing frequency, and amount of mowed lawns to increase biodiversity and ecosystem health, and ultimately reduce emissions.